Top

 This greatly improves previous processes, which required a manual opt-in and opt-out process between the customer team and customers for individual emails.

-interaction flows for user preferences development discussion and hand-ofF
+Interaction flows for user preferences development discussion and hand-off

 See my working Figma file here to see iterations & more prototypes used for testing and validation.